-Growth Habit: A large tussock forming grass growing from 1 to 3 metres in height.
+Growth Habit: A large tussock forming grass growing from 1 to 3 metres in height with stems up to 6 m.
 Pampas can grow into large impenetrable clumps measuring many metres in diameter.
 The flower spike is clearly visible in season.
 The grass blades are very abrasive to the touch.

 Fruit/Seed: Pampas seed is particularly hairy and readily dispersed by wind.
 Each female plant can produce up to 100,000 seeds per flower head.

 Dispersal: Wind can carry seed over 25 kilometres from the mother plant.
 Can reshoot from root and shoot pieces.

 Distribution: Pampas is widespread through out Tasmania.
 In the past it has been planted as an ornamental and in hedges as windbreaks on rural properties.
 When it occurs as seedlings in pasture it is readily grazed by stock.
 It is now spreading along roadsides, into wastelands, bushlands and forest areas.